claudelguembu/nasa-path-finder/README.md

 - Verified functionality of UI to drag and drop new model/handrail files

 #### Pathing Logic
-- Verified all basic functionality
-- Added distance (in inches) to console window Route output
 - Incorporated wingspan selection into each calculated path criteria
 - Created node graph test of shortest paths against software output to verify functionality
+- Added distance (in inches) to console window Route output

 ## Tasks in Progress
 - Update model to include all of ISS with complete handrail list